Building Resilience and Climate Change in Canada

 In support of ClimateData.ca’s Buildings Module, the Institute for Catastrophic Loss Reduction (ICLR) was commissioned to explore the state of climate change considerations in Canada’s building sector.

-A pair of surveys, launched in the latter half of 2020, were disseminated to a wide range of professionals within the building industry.
+A pair of surveys, conducted in the latter half of 2020, were disseminated to a wide range of professionals within the building industry.
 Respondent groups spanned federal, provincial, territorial, and local governments, and included federal agencies, Crown corporations, industry, insurers, non-governmental organizations, and academia.

 The results of the surveys were quite clear.
 Over 80% of building professionals surveyed believe that climate change should be used to inform work in their sector, for both new and existing buildings.
 Similarly, most respondents believed that they should not wait until climate change is incorporated into official codes and standards before taking action.

-Respondents highlighted that many building components and systems, including building envelopes, drainage, and heating, ventilation, and air conditioning systems (HVAC), are potentially affected by changes in climate, and that these vulnerabilities need to be addressed in order for buildings to remain safe and functional (Figure 1).
+Respondents highlighted that many building components and systems, including building envelopes, site drainage, and heating, ventilation, and air conditioning systems (HVAC), are potentially affected by changes in climate, and that these vulnerabilities need to be addressed in order for buildings to remain safe and functional (Figure 1).

 Reflecting these concerns, an ecosystem of national climate change-specific guidelines, standards, data and codes, funding, and networks are fast emerging.

-The 2016 Pan-Canadian Framework on Clean Growth and Climate Change has helped spur recent progress, as it highlights that “climate related infrastructure failures can threaten health and safety, interrupt essential services, disrupt economic activity, and incur high costs for recovery and replacement,” and that “integrat[ing] climate resilience into building design guides and codes” is vital for ensuring the standardized consideration of future climate hazards in building design and retrofit.
+The 2016 Pan-Canadian Framework on Clean Growth and Climate Change has helped spur recent progress, as it highlights that “climate-related infrastructure failures can threaten health and safety, interrupt essential services, disrupt economic activity, and incur high costs for recovery and replacement,” and that “integrat[ing] climate resilience into building design guides and codes” is vital for ensuring the standardized consideration of future climate hazards in building design and retrofit.

-Federal funding for climate-resilient buildings supports application of new climate-aware standards, data, and codes to real world building design and retrofit.
+Federal funding for climate-resilient buildings supports the application of new climate-aware standards, data, and codes to real world building design and retrofit.
 Via the federal Climate Lens and related initiatives, Infrastructure Canada is working to ensure that new major infrastructure projects initiated under funding opportunities like the Disaster Mitigation and Adaptation Fund and Green and Inclusive Community Buildings program include robust assessments of present and future climate risks, informed by national networks of communities of practice such as the Infrastructure and Buildings Working Group under Canada’s Adaptation Platform.

 Where there are gaps in provincial codes, local jurisdictions have applied other regulatory tools at their disposal to reduce building vulnerability.
 This allows for climate considerations to be included at a local level that are tailored to unique interactions between local buildings and local climate.
 Increasingly, integration of future climate information into these municipal-level building and planning efforts is occurring via municipal Climate Action Plans.
 At the national level, the Federation of Canadian Municipalities is an important foundation for enhancing capacity and knowledge-sharing between municipalities.